 The Fund invests the net proceeds of the sale of its Shares in accordance with the Fund's investment objective and policies as stated below.
-Pending the investment of the proceeds pursuant to the Fund's investment objective and policies, Adviser expects that it will initially invest proceeds in temporary investments.
+Pending the investment of the proceeds pursuant to the Fund's investment objective and policies, the Adviser expects that it will initially invest proceeds in temporary investments.
+Except to the extent proceeds are held in cash to pay dividends or expenses, satisfy repurchase offers or for temporary defensive purposes, the Adviser anticipates that the Fund will be able to invest all or substantially all of any net proceeds according to its investment objective and policies within approximately three months after receipt of the proceeds; however, changes in market conditions could result in the Fund's anticipated investment period extending to as long as six months.
 The Fund, under normal circumstances, invests 70-80% of its Managed Assets in the Opportunistic Credit strategy and 20-30% of its Managed Assets in the Private Credit Strategy, though the Fund's allocation in investments could vary from these guidelines at any time in the Fund's discretion.